owldance/hootNAS/hoot-os/iso-assets/README.md

 The script [extract-iso-assets.sh](/hoot-os//iso-assets/extract-iso-assets.sh)
 must be run in the `/hoot-os/iso-assets` directory, where it will extract above assets and create a tarball `iso-assets.tar.gz` of them.
+If the tarball already exists, you don't need to run the script.

 ```bash
 $ ./extract-iso-assets.sh <originaliso>